sabbelasichon/typo3-rector/docs/installation.md

 php ~/.composer/vendor/bin/rector process public/typo3conf/ext/your_extension/  -c .rector/config.php -n --autoload-file autoload.php
 ```

-Note that the path to the typo3-rector executable can vary on your system.
+Note that the path to the rector executable can vary on your system.